lyulouisa/Website_AIHQ_rating/docs/source/googlecolab.rst

 2. **OpenAI usage**:

-   - If you switch to GPT-3.5-turbo, you must provide a valid API key.
+   - If you switch to GPT-3.5-turbo, you must provide a valid API key by copy-pasting the key in the code.
-     Ensure you understand your OpenAI billing and data-use settings.

 FAQ
 ---